 Natural and manmade disasters can happen anywhere and at any time.
-During the last decade the United States has experienced an unprecedented number of emergencies and are liable to continue.
+During the last decade, the United States has experienced an unprecedented number of emergencies and is liable to continue.
 When emergencies occur, those most vulnerable are our youngest citizens, children under 5 years of age.

 Parents and employers depend on childcare programs to protect the health, safety, and well-being of children when employees are at work.
 Communities depend on childcare so emergency personnel will be available to protect residents during emergencies.

 Emergency preparedness training at work, at home, and in the community is everyone's responsibility.
-Making sure you are ready to keep yourself and the children in your care safe when a disaster strikes is of the upmost importance.
+Making sure you are ready to keep yourself and the children in your care safe when a disaster strike is of the utmost importance.
 As a trusted and loved figure in children’s lives, you are also on the front lines of helping children recover and heal after disasters.

 H & H Child Care Training Courses grant .2 CEUs or more as well as awarding state approved clock hours of 2 or more for all childcare centers, and family childcare providers in many states.
 Check with your licensing agency to check for any additional requirements and to see if we are approved in your home state.